Saline County's Elite

 The Sappingtons and their extended families owned large numbers of enslaved African Americans, whose labor and skills contributed directly to their success and prosperity.
-Dr. Sappington gave them a tract of ground as a burial place.
-Known as the "Sappington Negro Cemetery," it is located on Route AA one-quarter mile south of the Sappington Cemetery.
-It became part of the state historic site in 2014.
-It is currently under development, so parking access is limited.
+In 1856, Dr. Sappington gave them a tract of ground as a burial place.
+Formerly known as the "Sappington Negro Cemetery," it is located on Route AA one-quarter mile south of the Sappington Cemetery.
+It became part of Sappington Cemetery State Historic Site in 2014 and was designated as a separate historic site in 2021.

 Sappington Cemetery, along with two other cemeteries, became part of the state park system by an act of the state legislature in 1967.
 The act mandated that the state park board "suitably mark and maintain every grave of a former governor in this state, which is not within a perpetual care cemetery."
 Jewell Cemetery, near Columbia, houses the grave of Missouri's 22nd governor, Charles Hardin.
 The burial site in Herculaneum of Missouri's fifth governor, Daniel Dunklin, is also a state historic site.